Who and what is STOPDED?

 What is STOPDED doing in Alberta?

 Funds generated from membership dues and fund raisers are used to provide educational and promotional materials on DED prevention.
-STOPDED depends on your support and participation in their ongoing prevention program.
+STOPDED depends on public support and participation in their ongoing prevention program.

 Why should we care about Elm trees?

 Elm tree populations in Alberta are subject to numerous stresses.
 The most serious threat comes from DED, a fatal fungal disease that infects only elm trees.
-DED moves rapidly from infected to weakened trees on the bodies of European or native elm bark beetles.
+DED moves rapidly from infected to weakened trees on the bodies of European, banded or native elm bark beetles.
 The disease can kill an individual tree in as little as 3 weeks.
 The whole population of elms in a community can easily be destroyed within a decade.

 Why do we need to maintain our trees?